Great Abs with the Hypopressive Technique

 Hold your breath

-- All you have to do during this step is focus on holding your breath for 10 to 15 seconds.
+- Maybe the easiest part, but not for everybody.
+All you have to do during this step is focus on holding your breath for 10 to 15 seconds.

 - Exhale slowly as you return to a natural position.